sk394/Seven-Days-Toss-Up-Project/README.md

 # PseudoCode-C++
 1) Declare variables
 2) Print the beginning title and instructions
-3) use for else statement along with switch to print the battle title
+3) use for loop along with switch to print the battle title
 4) take the valid guess from the user
 5) use rand() to generate the random toss from the computer
 6) use if-else statements to generate the coin flip and use increment operator for game score